-U.S. Army Corps of Engineers (USACE), the U.S. Geological Survey (USGS), the National Oceanic and Atmospheric Administration (NOAA), and the Coastwide Reference Monitoring System (CRMS).
+High-water marks (HWMs) were collected by the Federal Emergency Management Agency (FEMA), while time series of water levels were collected by AK, CHL, the US Army Corps of Engineers (USACE), the US Geological Survey (USGS), the National Oceanic and Atmospheric Administration (NOAA), and the Coastwide Reference Monitoring System (CRMS).
 These data show how the surge evolved throughout the storm.
 Water levels are reported relative to the North American Vertical Datum of 1988 (NAVD88) updated to the 2004.65 epoch, unless otherwise noted.
-Surge of 2.5-3 m was pushed across the shelf and against the levees of lower Plaquemines Parish, which is fronted by a relatively narrow marsh and Breton Sound.
+Surge of 2.5-3m was pushed across the shelf and against the levees of lower Plaquemines Parish, which is fronted by a relatively narrow marsh and Breton Sound.
 The river levees extend farther southward on the west bank, and they helped to capture and steer this surge upriver.
-Surge accumulated against the levees near the confluence of the Gulf Intracoastal Waterway (GIWW) and the Mississippi River Gulf Outlet (MRGO), where it flowed into the Inner Harbor Navigation Canal (IHNC) and the center of the city, reaching to 3.5 m.
-There were reports of wave overtopping of the city floodwalls and levees (Fig. 2a), although no breaches occurred.
-An early setup of 1 m along the southwest shore of Lake Pontchartrain became 2-2.25 m after the lake filled.
-To the east of the river, the surge reached 2.5 m against the levees near English Turn and Braithwaite (Fig. 2b), which are fronted by 40 km of Caernarvon marsh that marginally attenuated the water levels.
-To the west of the river, a surge of 2-2.5 m developed near Port Fourchon and Grand Isle as the storm was making landfall.
-When the winds shifted, surge was pushed into Terrebonne and Barataria Bays, northward through the interconnected marshes and waterways, and reached 1 m near the west bank of New Orleans, but not until 12-36 h after landfall.
-Thus, despite making landfall more than 75 km from New Orleans, Gustav created significant surge on all sides of the city.
+Surge accumulated against the levees near the confluence of the Gulf Intracoastal Waterway (GIWW) and the Mississippi River Gulf Outlet (MRGO), where it flowed into the Inner Harbor Navigation Canal (IHNC) and the center of the city, reaching to

+3.5m.
+There were reports of wave overtopping of the city floodwalls and levees (Figure 2a), although no breaches occurred.
+An early set-up of 1m along the southwest shore of Lake Pontchartrain became 2-2.25m after the lake filled.
+To the east of the river, the surge reached 2.5m against the levees near English Turn and Braithwaite (Figure 2b), which are fronted by 40km of Caernarvon Marsh that marginally attenuated the water levels.
+To the west of the river, a surge of 2-2.5m developed near Port Fourchon and Grand Isle as the storm was making landfall.
+When the winds shifted, surge was pushed into Terrebonne and Barataria Bays, northward through the interconnected marshes and waterways, and reached 1m near the west bank of New Orleans, but not until 12-36hr after landfall.
+Thus, despite making landfall more than 75km from New Orleans, Gustav created significant surge on all sides of the city.

-Because of the complexities of southern Louisiana and its response to hurricane forcing, computational models have been developed that utilize unstructured meshes to resolve at basin, shelf, floodplain, and channel scales (Westerink et al. 2008; Bunya et al. 2010).
+Due to the complexities of southern Louisiana and its response to hurricane forcing, computational models have been developed that utilize unstructured meshes to resolve at basin, shelf, floodplain and channel scales (Westerink et al., 2008; Bunya et al., 2010).
 Mesh resolution varies from kilometers in deep water to tens of meters in the small-scale channels and features inland and near the levee protection system.
-These meshes incorporate the frictional dissipation due to variability in land cover, local geology, and bottom sediments (Bunya et al. 2010; Sheremet and Stone 2003).
+These meshes incorporate the frictional dissipation due to variability in land cover, local geology and bottom sediments (Bunya et al., 2010; Sheremet and Stone, 2003).
 Surge is allowed to propagate onto the continental shelf and interact with the complex geometry and land cover nearshore and inland.
-The advanced circulation (ADCIRC) shallow-water model was validated on the unstructured SL15 mesh for Hurricanes Katrina and Rita (2005), and it showed high levels of model skill for tides, riverine stages, waves, and storm surge (Bunya et al. 2010; Dietrich et al. 2010).
-The SL15 model was used extensively for design work and analysis by the USACE, FEMA, and local agencies (Ebersole et al. 2007; FEMA 2009a; USACE 2009).
+The ADvanced CIRCulation (ADCIRC) shallow-water model was validated on the unstructured SL15 mesh for Hurricanes Katrina and Rita (2005), and it showed high levels of model skill for tides, riverine stages, waves and storm surge (Bunya et al., 2010; Dietrich et al., 2010).
+The SL15 model was used extensively for design work and analysis by the USACE, FEMA and local agencies (Ebersole et al., 2007; FEMA, 2009a; USACE, 2009).